VDL-PRISM/docs/gateway_setup.md

 ![SD card plugged into computer](images/sd_card.jpg)

 Select the image PRISMS image you downloaded.
 Etcher typically detects if an SD card is plugged in and selects the correct drive for you.
 Confirm that this is the correct drive.
 Lastly, click the “Flash!” button.
-Once the process is complete, keep the SD card plugged into your computer.
+Once the process is complete, remount the SD card by unplugging the SD card and plugging it back in.

 ![Flashing the SD card using Etcher](images/etcher.png)